korningf/git-pass/README.md

 ## Pass Rotation

-The pass-Update plugin is a cnvenicen wrapper to batch rotate a set of passwords.
+Pass-update is a pass extension plugin to batch rotate a set of passwords.

+It can be given pattern-based rules for rotation - we want to use a nonce.

+We want a rotation based on a non-reproducible HMAC hash of the group ACL.

 _TODO_

-  -
+   investigate

 ## Shared Secrets